davestephens/ansible-nas/docs/zfs/zfs_configuration.md

         zfs list -t snapshot
 ```

-To revert ("roll back") to the previous snapshot, use the `rollback` option.
+To revert ("roll back") to the previous snapshot, use the `zfs rollback`
+command.

 ```
-        zfs rollback tank/movies@20190424
+        zfs rollback tank/movies@2019-04-24
 ```

-By default, you can only rollback to the most recent snapshot.
+By default, you can only roll back to the most recent snapshot.
 Anything before
 then requires trickery outside the scope of this document.
 Finally, to get rid
-of a snapshot, use the `destroy` command.
+of a snapshot, use the `zfs destroy` command.

 ```
-        zfs destroy tank/movies@20190424
+        zfs destroy tank/movies@2019-04-24
 ```

-> Be **very** careful with the `destroy` command.
-If you leave out the snapshot
+> Be **very** careful with `destroy`.
+If you leave out the snapshot identifier
-> identifier and only list the filesystem - in our example, `tank/movies` - the
+> and only list the filesystem - in our example, `tank/movies` - the filesystem
-> filesystem itself will immediately be destroyed.
-There will be no confirmation
+> itself will immediately be destroyed.
+There will be no confirmation prompt,
-> prompt, because ZFS doesn't believe in that sort of thing.
+> because ZFS doesn't believe in that sort of thing.

 ### Managing snapshots with Sanoid